rafaelpivatto/gobarber/backend/README.md

 #### 🎉 Many Thanks

-Many thanks to [Rockeseat 🚀](https://rocketseat.com.br/) for this incredible journey, teaching very well and share many utils things for us.
+Many thanks to [Rockeseat 🚀](https://rocketseat.com.br/) for this incredible journey, teaching very well and shared many utils things for us.